ljsommer/terramorph/README.md

 ## Development
 * Windows: Currently the logging level (to the python) is being passed in the full.ps1.
 This is not ideal, but I don't want to spend a lot of time on that right now.
   * Side note: As of April 2018 I am a bit behind on Windows development so if you find a bug in the powershell setup stuff please let me know

+## Notes
+* The path to the playbook must be relative, not absolute.
+This is because the playbook is mounted into the container which will have a different directory setup